ArmVectores/handwritten_text_detection/README.md

 Contributions to this project are welcome.
 Whether it's improving the model's accuracy, expanding the dataset, or enhancing the documentation, your help can make a significant difference.

-## License

-This project is licensed under [MIT License](LICENSE) - see the LICENSE file for details.

 ## Contact
 For any inquiries or collaborations, please contact [ArmVectores](https://github.com/ArmVectores).